Bob Thunder: Internet Assassin

-Bob Thunder: Internet Assassin is an action comedy film directed by Joe Nation and starring Shane Dawson, Chester See, and Olga Kay.
+Bob Thunder: Internet Assassin is a 2015 American action comedy film written and directed by Joe Nation, and starring Shane Dawson, Chester See, and Olga Kay.
 It is produced by Relativity Digital Studios, FilmOn, and Epic Level Entertainment.
 The film was released on October 27, 2015, through video on demand.

 Premise

 Joe Nation wants to go viral on YouTube and reach Internet fame.
 But things take a turn for the worse when he mistakenly hires Bob Thunder, a cold-blooded killer, to help him.